 - Provides a sense of how well-rounded he or she is outside of the academic arena

-- Lets others know that the child is more than his or her report card says they are
+- Lets others know that the child is more than their report card says he or she is

 - Presents the child in such a way that encourages others to invest in him or her